 - $5.0 billion in annual economic costs directly caused by smoking.

 - Washington State Behavior Risk Factor Surveillance System, 2012, Washington State Department of Health.

 - Washington State Healthy Youth Survey, 2012-2016, Washington State Department of Health.

 - Toll of Tobacco in United States, The Toll of Tobacco in Washington Campaign for Tobacco Free Kids, September 25, 2015.

 Washington State has the goal that children on Apple Health will have annual well child visits at 75th percentile by 2018.
-As of 2016, children receive well child visits at a rate of 39% to 69% for children ranging from adolescence to infancy.
+As of 2016, children receive well child visits at a rate of 39 percent to 69 percent for children ranging from adolescence to infancy.
 For more information on current Washington State rates, see the Healthier Washington Dashboard.
 National health burden, identified by American Academy of Pediatrics and Centers for Disease Control in 2015:

-- In the United States, one in ten children ages three to 17 have a developmental or behavioral disability including autism, intellectual disability, or attention deficit/hyperactivity disorder.
+- In the United States, one in 10 children ages three to 17 have a developmental or behavioral disability including autism, intellectual disability, or attention deficit/hyperactivity disorder.

 - Some children do not have developmental disabilities identified as early as possible, due to missing or unscheduled well child visits.

-- These disabilities can influence school readiness, particularly if the child is not screened and treated before age 10.
+- Undetected disabilities can influence school readiness, particularly if the child is not screened and treated before age 10.